gabentho/Groupwork-DataAnalysis/README.md

   - Why ? : It is one of the most ecological transport in paris.
 - To make some conclusions on our analysis:
   - Which stations are the most crowded, at which time of the day...
-- To understand the use of velib around the day
+- To understand how Velib's are used throughout the day

 ## Want to follow our journey ? :